-Details on the configuration variables included in this file are available from the Land DA documentation.
+where refers to the tile number (1-6).
+Details on the configuration variables included in this file are available in the Land DA documentation.

 The input files containing grid information and the initial conditions for global configurations are listed and described in Table 4.23.